Udo/udolib/u-js-hextools/README.md

 ## grid.options

-(⇌ object/hashmap) These are the options passed into the grid with `HexTools.createGrid()` (see there).
+(⇌ object) These are the options passed into the grid with `HexTools.createGrid()` (see there).
 You can pass arbitrary other options into this as well as modify the `options` object for your own purposes.

 ## grid.projectHexToPlanar(gx, gy, width, result)